Home

 That question has led me to some interesting places, from the White House to the Sundance Film Festival, from the United Nations to the laboratories of dozens of biotech and medical device companies, from Google to Walt Disney World.
 (The food at Google is far better.)

-Lately, I've been doing a lot of writing about the ways that new technologies are changing the entertainment industry, mostly for Variety.
-(Before that, I spent about a year writing for their arch-rival, The Hollywood Reporter.)
-I write the weekly "Innovation Economy" column for the Boston Globe, which runs on Sundays.
-I edit the blog CinemaTech.
-I've been a contributing writer for Fast Company and Wired since 1997, and my writing has appeared in other places, too, including the New York Times, BusinessWeek, Salon.com, the San Jose Mercury News, CIO, and the San Francisco Chronicle.
+I write the weekly "Innovation Economy" column and blog for the Boston Globe and Boston.com.
+I've served as a contributing writer for Fast Company and Wired, and my writing has appeared in other places, too, including the New York Times, BusinessWeek, Newsweek, Salon, Variety, The Hollywood Reporter, the San Jose Mercury News, CIO Magazine, and the San Francisco Chronicle.

 That's me with Patrick Rafter, another of the Nantucket Conference founders.

 I'm part of the founding team of three conferences that focus on the innovation economy in New England.
-The Nantucket Conference on Entrepreneurship & Innovation is held every May.
-Convergence: The Life Sciences Leaders Forum takes place one island to the left, on Martha's Vineyard, every June.
+The Nantucket Conference on Entrepreneurship & Innovation is held every June.
+Convergence: The Life Sciences Leaders Forum takes place every May.
 And Future Forward, our fall event, bounces around to various venues.

 I am also involved in hosting, speaking at, and moderating panels at a number of other events...most of them related to that big question above, and also how established industries and organizations can be more hospitable to innovative thinking.